 When traveling in France, you must follow these COVID-19 safety rules:

-The information above was last checked on 6/17/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus between Berlin and Paris before traveling.
+The information above was last checked on 9/26/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus to Paris from Berlin before traveling.

-The current restriction level for your return trip by bus from Paris to Berlin is: Restricted
+The restriction level for your return bus to Berlin, Germany from Paris is: Partially open.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/17/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Berlin from Paris here.
+Last checked on 9/26/21.
+Remember to check the latest COVID-19 travel safety regulations for your bus to Berlin from Paris closer to your date of departure here here.

-Some of the Berlin bus stations to Paris you can start your journey from include Berlin, ZOB, Berlin, Zentralen Omnibusbahnhof and Berlin, ZOB.
-Similarly, some of the arrival bus stations in Paris include Paris, Quai de Bercy (Parking Saemes Bercy Autocars), Paris, Pl.
+Some of the Berlin bus stations to Paris you can start your journey from include Berlin, Zentralen Omnibusbahnhof, Berlin, ZOB and Berlin, Bahnhof Südkreuz.
+Similarly, some of the arrival bus stations in Paris include Paris, Quai de Bercy (Bercy Seine), Paris, Pl.
 Du Panthéon and Paris, Paris (Bercy Seine).

-When traveling this route, Omio customers are departing most frequently from Berlin Hbf and arriving in Paris, Quai de Bercy (Parking Saemes Bercy Autocars).
+When traveling this route, Omio customers are departing most frequently from Berlin Hbf and arriving in Paris, Quai de Bercy (Bercy Seine).

 Here are some other resources that might have the information you need